BharatStack/WasteConnect/README.md

 * **Payment handling**: Support for online payments through `sql.php` integrations.
 * **Informational pages**: Static content-driven pages like `about.php`, `team.php`.
 * **Responsive UI**: Built using HTML, CSS, PHP, and JavaScript for modern browsers.

-🛡️ Security & Data Handling

-* The project centralizes SQL commands in `sql.php`; consider using **prepared statements** to reduce SQL injection risk.
-* Sessions and form handling occur across multiple PHP files—ensure **CSRF protection** and input sanitization wherever applicable.
-* Logging and validation are minimal; consider adding robust **error handling** and defensive coding patterns for production use.

  🧑‍💻 How to Contribute